MXR Micro Amp – Powerful Transparent Boost

 I think most guitar players go through this phase once in their lifetime and they keep buying and selling guitar pedals to find the best combination!
 It’s always fun!

 While going through this phase, I realised I had never tried a clean, transparent boost pedal with my tube amps and wanted to give it a go.
 MXR Micro Amp is possibly the first option that came up to my mind.
-Despite being designed and released in the late 70s, MXR Micro Amp is still widely available on the market thanks to Dunlop’s attemp to re-issue this legendary pedal at relatively affordable price tag!
+Despite being designed and released in the late 70s, MXR Micro Amp is still widely available on the market thanks to Dunlop’s attempt to re-issue this legendary pedal at relatively affordable price tag!

 MXR Micro Amp is possibly the easiest to use, lean and transparent booster pedals out there.
 It offers +26dB clean boost which you use to beef up your clean tones, push them into the overdrive zone and also add a lot of volume and thick body to your already overdriven and distorted guitar sounds!